Consumer Medicine Information

 - rash, itching or hives on the skin

-You must not be given KETORAL if you are pregnant, or intend to become pregnant.
+You must not be given this medicine if you are pregnant or intend to become pregnant.
 It may affect your developing baby if you take it during pregnancy.

-You must not be given KETORAL if you are breastfeeding or intend to breastfeed.
-This medicine passes into breast milk.
-The effect on the baby is not known.
+You must not be given this medicine if you are breastfeeding or intend to breastfeed.
+The active ingredient in KETORAL passes into breast milk and there is a possibility that your baby may be affected

 You must not be given KETORAL if: